prurigro/hypothetical/readme.md

 * `model`: The model that will be accessed on this page
 * `rows`: A function returning an array containing the data to be shown on this page
 * `column`: The column name in the array that contains the data to display in each row (an array can be used to specify multiple columns)
+* `button`: Add a button with a title, confirmation, success and error messages, and a post request path that takes an id and returns `success` on success
 * `sortcol`: The name of the column containing the sort order or `false` to disable
 * `delete`: A `delete` button will appear in the list if this is set to `true`
 * `create`: A `new` button will appear in the heading if this is set to `true`